-In other words: do you have the skills, experience, and education to be able to fulfill all the requirements listed in the job description?
+In other words, do you have the skills, experience, and education to be able to fulfill all the requirements listed in the job description?
 Have you demonstrated that you were able to succeed in a similar role or under similar circumstances?

 Don’t expect the employer to figure out how your past experience can be applicable to the position in question.
 Every bullet point on your resume should demonstrate what you could do if you were hired.
 For example, you may know that your Peace Corps work overseeing a village well-digging project shows management skills, but few hiring managers have time to sit and figure out that connection.
 Spell out how your experience directly relates to the job for which you’re applying—be explicit about how your management of the well digging exemplified your ability to organize, motivate, and stay on schedule, and list the leadership skills you developed while leading the project.
 And highlight other positive aspects of your work: did you finish early or under budget, or recruit new partners?
 But remember to mention only the qualities that are relevant—you can leave out your dexterity with a shovel if it’s not explicitly asked for in the job description.

-Remember that your resume isn’t merely a way to show what you have accomplished in the past—it’s also one of your best tools to demonstrate what you could accomplish for each particular organization in each particular role in the future.
+Remember that your resume isn’t merely a way to show what you have accomplished in the past—it’s also one of your best tools to demonstrate what you could accomplish for each particular organization and in each particular role in the future.

 2. Will you do the job?